Quintonsamuels/Project-1-ELK-Stack/README.md

 We have installed the following Beats on these machines:
 -Specify which Beats you successfully installed:

--Filebeat
+- Filebeat
--Metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
 -In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

--Filebeat: Monitors log files and collects log events and then forwards them to Elasticsearch, or Logstash, or any other specified destination.
+- Filebeat: Monitors log files and collects log events and then forwards them to Elasticsearch, or Logstash, or any other specified destination.
 The filebeat would look at the log events and send them to ELK-Stack VM.

--Metricbeat: Takes the metrics and statistics collected and sends them out to programs such as Elasticsearch or Logstash, or any other specified destination.
+- Metricbeat: Takes the metrics and statistics collected and sends them out to programs such as Elasticsearch or Logstash, or any other specified destination.
 The metricbeat would look at the uptime of the system or the system logs.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

--filebeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml)
+- filebeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml)

 [filebeat-playbook.yml](Ansible/filebeat-playbook.yml)

-metricbeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml)
+- metricbeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml)

 [metricbeat-playbook](Ansible/metricbeat-playbook.yml)